 Loss of Mother Quotes

-Traditional and famous quotes to honor your mom.
+Traditional and famous sympathy quotes to honor your mom with comforting words.

 31. “There is something about losing a mother that is permanent and inexpressible – a wound that will never quite heal.” – Susan Wiggs

 32. “A mom’s hug lasts long after she lets go.” – Author Unknown

 33. “Motherhood: All love begins and ends there.” – By Robert Browning

 34. “Wherever a beautiful soul has been there is a trail of beautiful memories.” – Author Unknown

 35. “Had I known that destiny always takes away people you love the most, I would have pretended to hate you endlessly.
 I miss you mommy.” – Anonymous